The Safari Zone: A Kangaskhan Collection

 Origin: Japan

 Similar to the Carddass cards, but this later series had stickers on the front.
-Stickers are called 'seals' in Japan, hence seal-dass.
+Stickers are called 'seals' in Japan, hence the name change to seal-dass.
 The back of the card shows some Pokédex data and the level-up moves Kangaskhan learns in Gen 1.

 Picture